lsst-sitcom/sitcomtn-088/index.rst

 Force balance tests
 -------------------

-* `SITCOMTN-079 <https://sitcomtn-079.lsst.io/v/SITCOM-1111/index.html>`_ **M1M3 Iterative Improvement of LUT Through Balance Forces**
+* `SITCOMTN-079 <https://sitcomtn-079.lsst.io/>`_ **M1M3 Iterative Improvement of LUT Through Balance Forces**

   *Results*: After the improvements made in July 2023 to the Look-Up Table (LUT), the hardpoint measured forces have been minimized.
 The “rule of thumb” for the LUT is that we should expect about 1/1000 correction.
 Our mirror weighs 170,000 N. We should expect to get within 170N.
 It looks like we are within this range.

   *Pending tasks*: To further improve the LUT, tests could be performed to validate that we have reached convergence and the LUT includes all the gravitational loads dependency.
-Merge latest version of technote into main, technote format is old.

 * `SITCOMTN-092 <https://sitcomtn-092.lsst.io/v/SITCOM-1081/index.html>`_ **M1M3 Force Balance System - Inertia Compensation**